ghc/ghc/docs/users_guide/safe_haskell.rst

     <safe-overlapping-instances>`.
 It also allows the use of the safe import
     keyword.

-    - *Module Truste*  — Yes.
+    - *Module Trusted*  — Yes.
-    - *Module Truste*  (:ghc-flag:`-fpackage-trust` enabled) — Yes but only if the package the module resides in is also trusted.
+    - *Module Trusted*  (:ghc-flag:`-fpackage-trust` enabled) — Yes but only if the package the module resides in is also trusted.
-    - *Haskell Languag*  — Unrestricted, except only safe overlapping instances allowed.
+    - *Haskell Language*  — Unrestricted, except only safe overlapping instances allowed.
     - *Imported Modules* — Under control of module author which ones must be trusted.